Asian Philosophy, Religion, and Literature

 도덕경 해설

-In some sense, it is close to Jesus's parables.
-I wrote a book about this: Reading Jesus' Parables with Dao De Jing.
+It is similar to Jesus's parables in some ways.
+I wrote a book about it: Reading Jesus' Parables with Dao De Jing.

 "The Way of Heaven lowers what is excessive and supplements what is insufficient.
 The way of humans is not so; it lowers what is insufficient and increases what is excessive."
 (Dao De Jing 77).